Lombiq/Hosting-Tenants/Lombiq.Hosting.Tenants.FeaturesGuard/Readme.md

             }));
 ```

-- `ConfigureFeaturesGuardForAzureStorage()` is also available to add `Azure Storage` as a conditional feature and `Media` as its condition feature.
+- `ConfigureFeaturesGuardForAzureStorage()` is available to add `Azure Storage` as a conditional feature and `Media` as its condition feature.
+- `ConfigureFeaturesGuardForElasticsearch()` is available to add `Elasticsearch` as a conditional feature and `Indexing` or `Search` as its condition feature.

 _appsettings.json_ config example:
 ```json